 The Dyson Institute is committed to ensuring a safe and supportive environment for all Institute staff, students and visitors.
-The Institute recognises that there are circumstances in which young people and adults at risk may come onto Institute premises or Dyson Technology premises for Institute purposes or otherwise have contact with Institute staff, students, Dyson staff or contractors, such as engagement with any onsite recruitment or selection activities.
+The Institute recognises that there are circumstances in which young people may come onto Institute premises or Dyson Technology premises for Institute purposes or otherwise have contact with Institute staff, students, Dyson staff or contractors, such as engagement with any onsite recruitment or selection activities.